-The Altiplano is a high plateau region in west-central South America in the area where the Andes Mountains are the widest.
-It is the most extensive area of high plateau on earth outside of Tibet.
-The Altiplano is often referred to as the Altiplano-Puna plateau, where "Puna" refers to the high-altitude grassland region that covers much of the plateau.
+The Altiplano is a high plateau region in west-central South America where the Andes Mountains are the widest.
+It is the most extensive area of high plateau outside Tibet.
+The Altiplano is often referred to as the Altiplano-Puna plateau, where "Puna" refers to the high-altitude grassland region that covers much of the tableland.

-The bulk of the Altiplano lies in Bolivia but its northern parts lie in Peru and its southern parts lie in Chile and Argentina.
+The bulk of the Altiplano lies in Bolivia, its northern parts lie in Peru, and its southern parts lie in Chile and Argentina.
 It is a series of intermontane basins lying at about 3,650 m (12,000 ft) above sea level.

 The Altiplano is dominated by massive active volcanoes of the Central Volcanic Zone to the west, such as Ampato (6,288 m or 20,630 ft), Tutupaca (5,816 m or 19,081 ft), Parinacota (6,348 m or 20826 ft), Guallatiri (6,071 m or 19,918 ft), Paruma (5,728 m or 18,792 ft), Uturunku (6,008 m or 19,711 ft) and Licancabur (5,916 m or 19,409 ft).

 The Altiplano-Puna volcanic complex is a major caldera and silicic ignimbrite volcanic field located in the southern portion of the plateau.

 To the northeast is the Cordillera Real with Illampu (6,368 m or 20,892 ft), Huayna Potosí (6,088 m or 19,973 ft), Janq'u Uma (6,427 m or 21,086 ft) and Illimani (6,438 m or 21,122 ft).